alpinejs/alpine/packages/docs/src/en/directives/transition.md

 <a name="customizing-duration"></a>
 ### Customizing duration

+Initially, the duration is set to be 150 milliseconds when entering, and 75 milliseconds when leaving.

 You can configure the duration you want for a transition with the `.duration` modifier:

 ```alpine